josh-works/josh-works.github.io/_pages/mike-clayville-huge-impact-on-cancer.md

 _note: I wrote this as if I could get an email read specifically and intently by Mike Clayville.
 I didn't wait until I finished that I realized I have no credible/reliable delivery mechanism.
 I'm requesting help to get this to Mike.
 If you're the right person, **you can ask Mike to read this page, and he will**._

 _2020-08-06 update: I'm slowly going to share this with more people who might be able to get it to Mike Clayville.
 I will take this page down as soon as I have reason to believe Mike has seen it._

+_2022 update: I'm no longer allocating a certain amount of funds for Mike to take advantage of this offer, but it would still make me very happy for him to see it._

 Hi Mike,